Zvols

 Data Compression Algorithms

-Select the compression algorithm that best suits your needs from the Compression dropdown list of options.
+The Compression Level setting lists several compression algorithm to choose from.
+Select the option that best suits your needs from the dropdown list.

 LZ4 maximizes performance and dynamically identifies the best files to compress.
 LZ4 provides lightning-fast compression/decompression speeds and comes coupled with a high-speed decoder.
 This makes it one of the best Linux compression tools for enterprise customers.